couchbaselabs/node-ottoman/vuepress/guides/faq.md

 ## What is lean and when should you use lean?

 The [lean option](/guides/model.html#use-of-lean) tells Ottoman to skip a lot of internal state tracking of the result documents.
-This makes queries faster and less memory intensive, but the result documents are plain old JavaScript objects (POJOs), not Ottoman Document.
+This makes queries faster and less memory intensive, but the result documents are plain old JavaScript objects (POJOs), not Ottoman documents.

-Use Lean when you absolutely don’t need to rely on Ottoman features like validators or hooks i.e If you're executing a query and sending the results without modification.
+Use Lean when you don’t need to rely on Ottoman features like validators or hooks.
+For example, if you are executing queries and sending results without modification.

 ## Does Ottoman provide additional system debugging information?

-Yes, by [setting the Environment variable](/guides/ottoman.html#setting-environment-variables) DEBUG to true, you can get additional debugging information.
+Yes, [setting the Environment variable](/guides/ottoman.html#setting-environment-variables) DEBUG to `true`, gives you additional debugging information.

 As an example: while working with ottoman operations that use N1QL queries (under the hood) you might want to print the N1QL query generated so that you can identify and create necessary indexes.